 Dr. Daniel Shaw is the Director of the Center for Parents and Children and the Pitt Parents and Children Laboratory.
-He also serves as Distinguished Professor in the Department of Psychology at the University of Pittsburgh, with joint appointments in the School of Medicine, the Clinical and Translational Science Institute, and the Center for Social and Urban Research.
+He also serves as Distinguished Professor in the Department of Psychology at the University of Pittsburgh, with joint appointments in the Schools of Education and Medicine, the Clinical and Translational Science Institute, and the Center for Social and Urban Research.
 Since receiving his Ph.D. in child clinical and developmental psychology from the University of Virginia in 1988, his primary interest has been studying the development and prevention of early problem behavior among at-risk children.
 He currently leads or co-directs three NIH-funded, longitudinal studies investigating the early antecedents and prevention of childhood conduct problems and factors linked to the promotion of school readiness.
 He also leads the Early Childhood Collaborative of The Pittsburgh Study, which is a population-level implementation to promote thriving for 8,000 families with children ages 0 to 4 years living in Allegheny County, with the goal of making evidence-based interventions highly accessible to families, especially those with few economic resources.

 His recent work applies an ecologically- and developmentally-informed intervention, the Family Check-Up, for low-income toddlers and older children at risk for conduct problems, while also continuing to follow a cohort of low-income boys from infancy through young adulthood, and using neuroscientific and genetic methods to further advance our understanding of the development and prevention of early-starting problem behaviors.